cosmaadrian/time-enriched-multimodal-depression-detection/README.md

 Please contact the respective authors for accessing the data.

+After getting the data, two json files with the dates of the posts need to be created.
+For generating the files, the scripts format-reddit-2.py and format-twitter.py should be used.

 ### Running experiments

 Our model definition can be found in the `models/` folder.
 The multimodal transformer model is based on [LXMERT](https://github.com/airsplay/lxmert) for the cross-encoder definition.
 The T-LSTM model is adapted from this [repo](https://github.com/duskybomb/tlstm).
 Time2Vec positional embeddings are adapted from this [repo](https://github.com/ojus1/Time2Vec-PyTorch).